brandnameboredom/brandnameboredom.github.io/_drafts/hostlocalhostresolution.md

 author: Brad Turner
 ---

-I ran into an issue the other day trying to test out a Jenkins slave docker image I had build to test some dotnetcore code.
+I ran into an issue the other day trying to test out a Jenkins slave docker image I had built to test some dotnetcore code.
 I had an instance of [Sonarqube up and running inside of a docker container].
 So, I built my slave container and jumped into the bash of the executing slave container.
 Once inside, I wanted to run the following commands:

 ```
 dotnet /sonarqube-scanner/SonarScanner.MSBuild.dll begin /k:"myproject" /d:sonar.host.url=http://localhost:9000 /d:sonar.login="my_sonarqube_provided_login"